-Appendix L

-Writing clear examination instructions and questions
+Appendix L - Writing clear examination instructions and questions

 - 1. Keep instruction sentences short and to the point.
-Avoid overcomplicated or ambiguous instructions i.e. multiple clause or multiple part questions, unless absolutely necessary. - 2.
+Avoid over complicated or ambiguous instructions i.e. multiple clause or multiple part questions, unless absolutely necessary. - 2.
 Express questions as precisely, clearly and simply as possible extraneous material or sloppy construction of a question will only serve to hold up students, act as a distraction and possibly adversely affect student performance. - 3.
-In writing questions, try to avoid - colloquialisms - slang - negative or double negative questions - highly specialist language (unless necessary to the assessment) - wording which has a national, regional or cultural bias. - 4.
+In writing questions, try to avoid - a. colloquialisms - b. slang - c. negative or double negative questions - d. highly specialist language (unless necessary to the assessment) - e. wording which has a national, regional or cultural bias. - 4.
 Ask a colleague to proof-read all examination instructions and questions and highlight any punctuation errors, grammatical errors and any possible areas of confusion caused by language. - 5.
 Following the examination, conduct basic item analysis if more than the average number of students get an item wrong, review the design and wording of the item as well as considering possible problems with learning.

-Appendix M

-Progression flowchart: undergraduate awards
+Appendix M - Progression flowchart: undergraduate awards